AckerlyXu/heima/articles/media-services/media-services-concepts.md

 ## Protecting content
 ### Dynamic encryption
 Azure Media Services enables you to secure your media from the time it leaves your computer through storage, processing, and delivery.
-Media Services allows you to deliver your content encrypted dynamically with Advanced Encryption Standard (AES) (using 128-bit encryption keys) and common encryption (CENC) using PlayReady and/or Widevine DRM.
+Media Services allows you to deliver your content encrypted dynamically with Advanced Encryption Standard (AES) (using 128-bit encryption keys) and common encryption (CENC) using PlayReady DRM.
 Media Services also provides a service for delivering AES keys and PlayReady licenses to authorized clients.

 Currently, you can encrypt the following streaming formats: HLS, MPEG DASH, and Smooth Streaming.
 You cannot encrypt progressive downloads.